pants721/pants721.github.io/content/about.md

 - Musical Artist: Changes everday, but probably JPEGMAFIA or Kendrick Lamar
 - Instrument: Piano even though it's the one I'm the worst at
 - Video game: CS or Minecraft
+- Watch: Either the Casio A700W-1A my dad got for me or my Casioak

 ### Devices: